 On the positive side, the dialogues written for this spy flick are fantastic, smart and funny.
 The banter between Q and Bond is as good as ever and Wishaw managed to steal most scenes he was in.
 I also loved how they paid homage to a lot of previous Bond’s by setting up similar scenes; the incident in Mexico during the Day of the Dead reminds me of Live and Let Die, the medical clinic in the Austrian Alps has a touch of On Her Majesty's Secret Service and the train ride feels a lot like watching a scene of From Russia with Love.

-Last but not least, this is a film with jaw dropping actions scenes.
+Last but not least, this is a film with jaw-dropping action scenes.
 Although some are very over the top, they do feel like a natural act happening as the story progresses, reflecting the unstoppable force that Bond is.

 There isn’t very much I need to say about Daniel Craig’s performance as Bond.
-He is still great as agent 007; a broken man who still doesn’t trust anyone surrounding him.
-Craig plays a believable and grounded man, with an amazing chemistry with Lea Seydoux’s character, Madeleine Swann.
-Sadly the movie does not build-up the romance between the two characters as good as in Casino Royale.
-Seydoux herself was fantastic and gave Swann an attractive femininity with an unbreakable moral strength.
+He is still great as Agent 007; a broken man who still doesn’t trust anyone surrounding him.
+Craig plays a believable and grounded man, with amazing chemistry with Lea Seydoux’s character, Madeleine Swann.
+Sadly the movie does not build up the romance between the two characters as well as in Casino Royale.
+Seydoux herself was fantastic and gave Swann an attractive femininity with unbreakable moral strength.